AMER12-max/Atom-Stylesheet/README.md

 Place this file into your ```.atom``` fodler in your user's home directory (replace this with your current atom stylesheet)

-## Packages I am using in this stylesheet
+## Packages I am using in this stylesheet :electron:
 * [MagicPython](https://atom.io/packages/magicpython)
 * [Scripts](https://atom.io/packages/script)